AlviereTheDerg/graph_tinkering/README.md

    - and it's little DFS too
 - [x] find and fix issue causing execution to hang after closing matplotlib window
 - [ ] find another random graph generator to utilize for larger samples
+   - [ ] generate set of random coordinates
+   - [ ] KNN to connect coordinates into a graph
 - [ ] Beam search
 - [ ] Djikstra and A*